Hercules Magusanus: Syncretism with Hercules

-Several reasons have been proposed to explain the popularity of the Roman hero among Germanic peoples of the Lower Rhine and his syncretism with the local god Magunasus.
+Several reasons have been proposed to explain the popularity of the Roman hero among Germanic peoples of the Lower Rhine and his syncretism with the local god Magusanus.

-A reasonable explanation is that the military and sporting attributes traditionally associated with Hercules, including masculine power and courage, possibly matched those associated with the native Magunasus.
+A reasonable explanation is that the military and sporting attributes traditionally associated with Hercules, including masculine power and courage, possibly matched those associated with the native Magusanus.
 This view is supported by the number of votive inscriptions to the god that were dedicated by soldiers, the practice of dropping off weapons in the sanctuary of Hercules Magusanus at Empel, and his role as the patron-deity of the Batavian young warrior bands.
 A second reason for his success could have been Hercules' role as the keeper of cattle, particularly adapted to the pastoral values of a Lower Rhine society essentially relying on cattle and horse raising.
 A third argument may be the perception of Hercules as a bridge between the Germanic and Roman cultures, Hercules being seen as the mythical forebear of "barbarian" peoples and the first explorer of the Germanic frontier.